BTreeMap/PromptPipe/docs/conversation-flow.md

 ## Message Processing Flow

-1. Append inbound user text to history.
+1. Append inbound user text to history and notify the scheduler so any pending daily prompt reminder can be cancelled (`SchedulerTool.handleDailyPromptReply`).
-2. Determine current conversation sub‑state (`conversationState`, default `COORDINATOR`).
+1. Determine current conversation sub‑state (`conversationState`, defaults to `INTAKE`).
-3. Route to appropriate module:
+1. Route to the active module:

-   * Coordinator → builds messages (system prompt + background + profile status + trimmed history), may call tools (state_transition, profile_save, generate_habit_prompt, schedule_prompt, etc.).
-   * Intake → runs structured question logic; uses previous chat history (configurable limit) and updates profile via tools.
-   * Feedback → analyzes user reply, updates feedback state, may cancel timers.
+* **Intake (`INTAKE`)** – Runs `handleIntakeToolLoop`, which may call `transition_state`, `save_user_profile`, `scheduler`, or `generate_habit_prompt` tool functions until a user-facing reply is produced.
+* **Feedback (`FEEDBACK`)** – Runs `handleFeedbackToolLoop`, which may call `transition_state`, `save_user_profile`, or `scheduler` while collecting outcome data.
+* Unknown or missing state defaults back to `INTAKE` and is persisted.

-4. Append assistant response to history; trim if >50.
+1. Append the assistant response to history; trim if >50 and persist the updated conversation record.
-5. (Optional) If debug mode enabled, send a separate debug info message (state, profile summary, tool actions).
+1. If debug mode is enabled, send a separate developer-facing debug message summarizing the current state, profile counters, and latest tool actions.

 ## Tool / Function Calling

-The Coordinator exposes a set of tools to the LLM (only those initialized):

-* `transition_state` (StateTransitionTool) – switch between COORDINATOR/INTAKE/FEEDBACK.
-* `save_user_profile` (ProfileSaveTool) – persist structured fields.
-* `generate_habit_prompt` (PromptGeneratorTool) – craft habit prompt.
-* `schedule_prompt` (SchedulerTool) – schedule recurring delivery referencing generated prompts.

-Intake & Feedback modules call their logic directly (not via tool calls from coordinator) while still receiving limited conversation context.
+* **IntakeModule** exposes `transition_state`, `save_user_profile`, `scheduler`, and `generate_habit_prompt` tool definitions to the LLM.
+Calls are executed inside `handleIntakeToolLoop`, which logs the tool name and a truncated JSON argument preview before dispatching.
+* **FeedbackModule** exposes `transition_state`, `save_user_profile`, and `scheduler` through `handleFeedbackToolLoop`, following the same logging and execution pattern.
+* **SchedulerTool** may in turn invoke the prompt generator when delivering scheduled prompts and manages the daily reminder / auto-feedback timers.
+* **Legacy CoordinatorModule** can still be wired manually for experimentation; if used, it shares the same tool set as Intake plus any custom additions.

 ## History & Context Limits

-* Persisted history trimmed to last 50 messages.
+* Persisted history trimmed to the last 50 messages.
-* When constructing OpenAI context for Coordinator: keep up to last 30 messages (user/assistant only) plus system & background messages.
+* Intake and Feedback modules both respect `CHAT_HISTORY_LIMIT` when constructing context for the LLM (default intake window is 30 user/assistant turns).
 * `SetChatHistoryLimit()` can override per‑tool history exposure (0 disables, -1 unlimited, >0 cap).

+## Daily Prompt Reminder Workflow

+1. When a scheduled habit prompt is delivered, `SchedulerTool.executeScheduledPrompt` records `lastPromptSentAt`, stores a `dailyPromptPending` payload, and schedules a reminder timer using `dailyPromptReminderDelay` (default 5 hours).
+1. If the participant replies before the reminder fires, `ConversationFlow.processConversationMessage` calls `SchedulerTool.handleDailyPromptReply`, which cancels the timer, clears pending state, and records `dailyPromptRespondedAt`.
+1. If the timer fires first, `SchedulerTool.sendDailyPromptReminder` sends a mechanical follow-up message, records `dailyPromptReminderSentAt`, and clears pending state to prevent duplicates.
+1. Reminder delays can be overridden per-instance via `SchedulerTool.SetDailyPromptReminderDelay`; passing a non-positive duration disables the follow-up entirely.

 ## Profile Status Injection